kn0w0n3/Torantula-ng/README.md

-# Torantula-NG | The Darknet Weathermap Suite
+# Torantula-ng | The Darknet Weathermap Suite

 This project contains several tools for scraping a vast amount of web sites and processing the downloaded HTML, with the intention of classifying the crawled domains automatically and eventually generating real-time content reports.